Rei-SwitchBot/faq/en-us/Pan Tilt Cam 2K.md

 4. We recommend using microSD cards from SanDisk, Samsung, or Kioxia.
 Please check if the recommended card can be recognized.

 ---
-### Troubleshooting When Trying to Purchase Cloud Storage for SwitchBot Pan Tilt Cam, It Always Shows Out of Stock and Cannot Be Purchased.

-Thank you for reaching out to us.
-We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
-Regarding this issue, we will escalate your concern to our R&D team team for further handling.
-Once the restocking is complete, our team will get back to you as soon as possible.
-We truly understand the urgency of your situation and appreciate your patience as we work to resolve this for you.
-If you have any other questions, please do not hesitate to contact us.

----
 ### Troubleshooting When Trying to Purchase Cloud Storage for SwitchBot Pan Tilt Cam 2K, It Always Shows Out of Stock and Cannot Be Purchased.